Alejandro: With who?

 Matt Graver calls on Alejandro Gillick when Mexican drug cartels start to smuggle terrorists across the U.S. border.
 Things escalate even further when Matt and Alejandro kidnap a top kingpin's daughter to deliberately increase the tensions and ignite a war between cartels.

-Producer Trent Luckinbill mentions that a third film is currently in development with plans to start production in Spring/Summer 2021.
+Producer Trent Luckinbill mentions that a third film, Sicario Capos, is currently in development with plans to start production in Spring/Summer 2021.

 Sicario: Day of the Soldado contains examples of: